Use code EARLYBIRD21 when enrolling in a LIVE or Problem-Based course today and save big!

 This is a full length online Honors Algebra II course for accelerated students.
 In this course, students will extend topics introduced in Algebra I and learn to manipulate and apply more advanced functions and algorithms.

 Online course materials, such as videos, notes, interactive webpages, and practice problems with solutions, are provided for the student.
-Students progress through the course at their own pace, and are expected to watch videos and review notes regularly.
-Each student is assigned to an CTY Instructor to help them during their course.
-Students can contact their instructor via email with any questions or concerns at any time.
+Students progress through the course at their own pace and are expected to watch videos and review notes regularly.
+Each student is assigned to a CTY Instructor to help them during their course.
+This course does not have any synchronous class meetings, but students may schedule one-on-one virtual meetings directly with the instructor to answer questions or concerns.
+Students can also contact their instructor via email with any questions or concerns at any time.
 Live one-on-one online review sessions can be scheduled as well to prepare for the graded assessments, which include homework, chapter exams, and a cumulative midterm and final.

 For a detailed list of topics, click the List of Topics tab.